MarcLoupias/poc-play-rest-backend/README.md

 * Don't forget to examine the [Heroku dashboard] (https://dashboard.heroku.com/apps), each add-on have his own dashboard.
 * [How to] (http://stackoverflow.com/questions/9822313/remote-connect-to-cleardb-heroku-database) connect to your MySQL db on Heroku with your SQL tools (like Workbench)

-Some useful heroku commands :
+Some useful heroku shell commands (need to be in your source root directory) :
 * `$ heroku create` to create a new app.
 Name is auto-generated and can be changed in the dashboard settings panel.
-* `$ heroku ps` to list all your apps.
+* `$ heroku ps` to list the running dynos.
+* `$ heroku config` to display your app config.
 * `$ git push heroku master` push your current git code to heroku.
 Heroku app are built from source code.
 * `$ heroku ps:scale web=1` to run the app with only one dyno (free)
-* `$ heroku logs > logs/heroku.log` from the project root dir to get logs from heroku in your play logs dir
+* `$ heroku logs > logs/heroku.log` to get logs from heroku in your play logs dir locally.

 Areas of improvements
 ---------------------